 But if you do find yourself in Las Vegas, one of the places on the very shortlist of places I suggest you check out is Harry Mahoney’s Erotic Heritage Museum.
 It’s quite a bizarre place, part museum, part Vegas festival, part…well, I don’t really know what.

 It’s not terribly impressive from the outside, to be sure.
 It’s in an obscure corner of an industrial park, and from the outside, it looks like this:

-We went there, Eve and I, not quite sure what to expect.
-We certainly didn’t expect the Erotic Heritage Museum wedding chapel, the first thing a visitor encounters when walking through the door.
+I went there not quite sure what to expect.
+I certainly didn’t expect the Erotic Heritage Museum wedding chapel, the first thing a visitor encounters when walking through the door.
 It’s billed as the only wedding chapel in Vegas where you can have your ceremony and also consummate the union, and given how uptight Las Vegas is with its Puritan morality, I believe it.
 It’s a bit Caligula meets Penthouse Letters, though to be fair the movie Caligula was also a bit Caligula meets Penthouse Letters, so I imagine that makes it about two-thirds Caligula and one-third Penthouse Letters.